tmr4/T41_SDR/README.md

   * feature/USB
   * expanded waterfall, audio spectrum and info box.
 Added stack and heap info box items.

+* feature/beacon - work in progress; this branch will eventually become a T41 beacon monitor
+  * currently just prints the active beacon for each frequency to the T41 display

 * feature/USB - adds communications with PC control app over SerialUSB1 (must select `Dual` or `Triple` USB Type when compiling).
 A separate control app running on your PC is required (I'm still determining the best way to make this app available).
 The control app has the following features:

   * Live view of frequency and audio spectrums, S-meter, waterfall, and filter bandwidth